Near-field energy transfer between graphene and magneto-optic media

-The behaviors of the energy flux versus the magnetic field $B$ at $d=50\,$nm are displayed in Fig.~\ref{fig3}.
-The energy flux of $v_d=0.3v_F$ vanishes at certain magnetic fields which are denoted as $B_-$, $B_1$ and $B_2$.
-Under a small magnetic field ($0{<}B{<}B_1$), the nonreciprocity of the surface modes of InSb is weak so that the energy transfer direction is determined by the nonreciprocity of the effective photonic temperature in graphene and is from the GhBN to the InSb.
-With increasing the magnetic field, the energy flux becomes negative for $B_1{<}B{<}B_2$ and then positive for $B{>}B_2$.
-For $B{\leq}0$, with increasing the magnetic-field magnitude, the energy flux first increases and then decreases and finally becomes negative for $B{<}B_-$.
-The negativity (positivity) of the energy flux for $B_1{<}B{<}B_2$ ($B_-{<}B{<}0$) can be explained in the same way as that for $B=4\,$T ($B=-4\,$T) in Fig.~\ref{fig2}(c).
+The energy flux versus magnetic field $B$ behavior at $d=50\,$nm is displayed in Fig.~\ref{fig3}.
+The energy flux vanishes at certain magnetic fields, which are denoted as $B_-$, $B_1$ and $B_2$ for $v_d=0.3v_F$ .
+Under a small magnetic field ($0{<}B{<}B_1$), the nonreciprocity of the surface modes of InSb is weak such that the energy transfer direction is dominated by the nonreciprocity of the photon occupation in the graphene and is from the graphene to the InSb plate.
+With increasing magnetic field, the energy flux first becomes negative ($B_1{<}B{<}B_2$) and then positive ($B{>}B_2$).
+The negative value of the energy flux can be explained in the same way as that at $B=4\,$T in Fig.~\ref{fig2}(b).
+For $B{\leq}0$, with increasing magnetic field magnitude, the energy flux first increases and then decreases, finally becoming negative.
+The region of positive energy flux can be explained similarly to that at $B=-4\,$T in Fig.~\ref{fig2}(b).

-The phenomena that the energy fluxes become positive and negative for $B{>}B_2$ and $B{<}B_-$, respectively, can be explained similarly.
-When the magnetic field is strong enough, the surface polaritons in InSb become highly nonreciprocal.
-For $B{>}B_2$, the surface waves at $q_x{<}0$ are strongly damped so that their contribution to the energy transfer is suppressed.
-Therefore, the contribution of energy transfer from $q_x{>}0$ dominates over that from $q_x{<}0$ above a certain magnetic field, which leads to the net energy flow from the GhBN plate to the InSb one.
-For $B{<}B_-$, the contribution from $q_x{>}0$ is dominant and this leads to the negative energy flux.
+When the magnetic field is sufficiently large, the surface polaritons in InSb become highly nonreciprocal.
+For a large positive magnetic field, the surface waves at $q_x{<}0$ are strongly damped such that their contribution to the energy transfer is suppressed.
+Therefore, the energy transfer contribution from $q_x{>}0$ dominates over that from $q_x{<}0$ above a certain magnetic field [$B_2$ at $v_d=0.3v_F$ in Fig.~\ref{fig3}(a)], which leads to a net energy flow from the graphene to the InSb plate.
+This explanation is supported by Figs.~\ref{fig3}(b) and \ref{fig3}(c).
+For a large magnetic field along the negative $y$ axis [$B{<}B_-$ in Fig.~\ref{fig3}(a)], the contribution from $q_x{<}0$ is dominant, which leads to a negative energy flux.

-In above, we have discussed the scenario where the in-plane magnetic field is perpendicular to the electric current.
-With the magnetic field being parallel to the electric current, the surface polaritons of the magneto-optic medium are reciprocal along the direction of the electric current.
-In this case, the net energy transfer is from the graphene to the magneto-optic medium since there is no interplay between the nonreciprocal effective photonic temperature and the nonreciprocal surface modes.
+In the above, we have discussed the scenario in which the in-plane magnetic field is perpendicular to the electric current.
+When the magnetic field is parallel to the electric current, the surface polaritons of the magneto-optic medium are reciprocal along the direction of the electric current.
+In this case, the net energy transfer is from the graphene to the magneto-optic medium since there is no interplay between the nonreciprocal effects.